Project 21900 icebreaker: Project 21900M2

+Project 21900M2 icebreakers will be largely similar to the preceding Project 21900M design.
+Key technical differences include for example selective catalytic reduction (SCR) units and exhaust gas scrubbers to reduce nitrogen oxide (NOx) and sulfur oxide (SOx) emissions, respectively.
+The new vessels will also be officially classified with ice class Icebreaker7 in accordance with the Russian Maritime Register of Shipping requirements and be compliant with the International Code for Ships Operating in Polar Waters (Polar Code).

-Due to the international sanctions during the 2022 Russian invasion of Ukraine, almost all imported equipment will be replaced with domestic alternatives.
-Although the layout of the icebreaker remains largely unchanged, the design needs to be reworked for Russian equipment such as main diesel engines manufactured by Kolomna Locomotive Works.
+Due to the international sanctions during the 2022 Russian invasion of Ukraine, almost all imported equipment will have to be replaced with domestic alternatives.
+Although the layout of the icebreaker will remain largely unchanged, the design needs to be reworked for Russian equipment such as main diesel engines manufactured by Kolomna Locomotive Works and azimuthing propulsion units supplied by Zvezdochka.